elvischiwota/Docker-ECS-Github-Actions/README.md

 d.
 Fargate replaces old tasks with the new container.<br>

 Visit your ECS Service URL / ALB DNS → <br>
-you’ll see “Welcome to Python 🎉”. <br>
+you’ll see “Welcome to Python”. <br>